 Gangotri - The Origin of Bhagirathi

-Location: Nestled in the magnificent Garhwal hills, Gangotri is at an altitude of 3048 meters above sea level.
-Gangotri is situated in Uttaranchal, very near the Indo-Tibetan border.
+Location: Nestled in the magnificent Garhwal hills; Gangotri is situated in the Uttaranchal.
+Its temple sits at an altitude of 3048 meters above sea level; near the Indo-Tibetan border.
 The shrine of Gangotri is around three centuries old renovated in the 20th century.

 Tourist Destinations: The 20-feet high structure of white granite at Gangotri is the major tourist attraction.
-There is also a natural rock Shivling called the Jalamagna Shivling, which is visible only during winters.
-This is the place where Lord Shiva gave way to Ganga through his locks, fulfilling the wish of King Bhagirath.
+There is also a natural rock shivling called the Jalamagna Shivling, which is visible only during winters.
+This is the place where Lord Shiva received Ganga in His hair locks and then released her in seven streams, as desired and prayed by King Bhagirath.
 For this reason, the Ganges is also known by the name Bhagirathi here.
 The most famous site is the Gaumukh (literal meaning, cow's mouth) glacier, the geographical origin of the Ganges at an altitude of 4200 meters above sea level.
 Nandanvan is a 6-km tough trekking route along the glacier and gives a view of the Shivling.
 The Bhairon Valley, at the confluence of the rivers Bhagirathi and Jat Ganga is famous for its temple dedicated to Bhairavnath.

 Yamunotri - The Origin of Yamuna